 As you can see, it’s about the same size as the 300×250, but just a touch bigger.

-It makes it another good option from brands that want their ad embedded in the text of an article where more eyes can see it.
+This makes it another good option for brands that want their ad embedded in the text of an article where more eyes can see it.

 Ad Size #3: 728×90

 This ad size is called the “leaderboard,” as it’s usually displayed prominently at the top of the page it’s published on.

 Once again, it’s a good choice for brands that want to have their ad in front of as many eyes as possible.